Federal & State Updates

 |July 1, 2018 - June 30, 2019||October 1, 2017 - June 30, 2019||2016|

 The U.S. Department of Education is improving identity confirmation.
 Effective May 10, 2015 the U.S. Department of Education will replace the Student Aid PIN with the new FSA ID for all students and parents.
 You will need the new FSA ID to log into the Federal Student Aid websites.
-The first time you log into the sites after May 10th you will be prompted to set up an FSA ID.
 The process should only take a few minutes and then students, parents, and borrowers will use the FSA ID to access federal websites including:

 - FAFSA on the Web